Modules and Lectures

 The core modules provide specialized knowledge of the state-of-the-art regarding environmental and process technologies for their respective areas.
 The Air Quality Control Core Module is offered during the winter semester while the other two core modules are offered during the summer semester.

 Besides the core module, each specialization area includes a practical work of 3 ECTS (offered twice a year for the Air Quality specialization and during the winter semester for the other two) two electives of 3 ECTS and 6 ECTS each.
-Permitted electives for each specialization can be reviewed in the module handbook.
+Permitted electives for each specialization can be reviewed in the Module Handbook.

 The practical work and 3 ECTS elective can be replaced by an Industrial Internship.
 Information regarding this can be found on the following link.